-There are 2 types of diabetes, type 1 and type 2, and both affect the body’s ability to convert digested food into energy.
+There are 2 types of diabetes, type 1 and type 2.
+Both types of diabetes affect the body’s ability to convert digested food into energy.

-Type 1 is identified in childhood and is a genetic autoimmune disorder whereby insulin is not produced.
+Type 1 is identified in childhood and is a genetic autoimmune disorder in which the body does not produce insulin.

-Type 2 diabetes is more common in the population than type 1.
-It normally occurs in older people but now younger people are being more frequently diagnosed with the disease.
-Type 2 diabetes occurs when cells of the pancreas are no longer able to produce insulin to break down glucose.
+Type 2 diabetes is more common than type 1.
+It normally occurs in older people, but an increasing number of younger people are being diagnosed with the disease.
+Type 2 diabetes is a preventative disease.
+It occurs when cells of the pancreas are no longer able to produce insulin to break down glucose.

-Risk factors for this disease can include obesity, lack of exercise and elevated cholesterol levels.
-Symptoms indicating of type 2 diabetes are increased thirst, increased urination, and weight loss.
+Risk factors for Type 2 diabetes can include dietary factors, lack of exercise, and elevated cholesterol levels.
+Symptoms indicating type 2 diabetes are increased thirst, increased urination, and weight loss.

 If you are coming for a blood test, it is advised that you arrive well-hydrated.During the test